raspberrypilearning/pi-tag/en/step_2.md

 ### Hardware

-You will need one set of hardware per player, so for example if you have two tag players you will need to double the kit quantities on this list.
+You will need one set of hardware per player, for example, if you have two tag players, you will need to double the kit quantities on this list.

++ 1× Raspberry Pi Zero **or** Zero W **or** Zero WH
++ 1× male header **or** male [hammer header](https://shop.pimoroni.com/products/gpio-hammer-header){:target="_blank"} (if you're not using the Zero WH)
++ 1× USB battery pack

-We recommend using the [Monk Makes clever card kit](https://www.monkmakes.com/cck/){:target="_blank"} which contains all of the following components:
+We recommend using the [Monk Makes Clever Card Kit](https://www.monkmakes.com/cck/){:target="_blank"}, which contains all of the following components:

-+ RFID tag reader
++ 1× RFID tag reader
-+ RFID tag or card
++ 1× RFID tag or card
-+ 7 female-female jumper leads
++ 7× female-female jumper leads
-+ Pre-wired RGB LED
++ 1× Pre-wired RGB LED

-If you are not using the kit you will need a RGB LED, 3x100 Ohm resistors and 4 additional female-female jumper leads to replace the pre-wired LED.
+**If you are not using the kit**, you will need:

-Plus:
++ 1× RFID tag reader

-+ Raspberry Pi Zero or Zero-W
++ 1× RFID tag or card
-+ Male header OR male [hammer header](https://shop.pimoroni.com/products/gpio-hammer-header){:target="_blank"}
-+ USB battery pack
++ 11× female-female jumper leads
++ 1× RGB LED
++ 3× 100 Ohm resistors

 ### Software